Mohula-Prasath/Bike_Dataset_analysis_in_excel/README.md

 ## Project Overview

 This project analyzes customer demographic data to understand the factors influencing bike purchases.
-Using Microsoft Excel, the dataset was cleaned, transformed, and analyzed through pivot tables and an interactive dashboard.
+Using Microsoft Excel, the dataset was cleaned, transformed, and analyzed using pivot tables and an interactive dashboard.

-The goal of the analysis is to identify patterns in customer attributes such as age, income, gender, and commute distance that influence bike purchase behavior.
+The objective of this project is to identify patterns in customer attributes such as age, income, gender, and commute distance that influence bike purchasing behavior.

 ---